 - 1/2 teaspoon cumin seeds (divided)

-- Divide the dill, garlic, bay leaves, mustard seeds, cumin seeds and pepper flakes (if using) between two glass pint jars.
-It is not necessary to sterilize the jars for this recipe, but they should be scrupulously clean.
+- Divide the dill, garlic, bay leaves, mustard seeds, cumin seeds, and optional pepper flakes evenly between two glass pint jars.
+It is not necessary to sterilize the jars for this recipe but they should be scrupulously clean.

 - Pack the radishes in with the spices.